The SC Bar Foundation

-Eighteen organizations have received grants for the period July 2012 to June 2013.
+Twenty organizations have received grants for the period July 2015 to June 2016.

 Civil Legal Aid